 Felt goes with 700x30c tires, which are notably thinner than other bikes in this class.
 This makes for a faster ride on paved surfaces but limits the Felt Verza 50’s ability to take on unpaved terrain.

-Whether you’re just getting into cycling or you’re a veteran who’s just looking for an around-town backup, it’s hard to go wrong with the Schwinn Vantage F3.
+Whether you’re just getting into cycling or being a veteran who’s just looking for an around-town backup, it’s hard to go wrong with the Schwinn Vantage F3.

 A standard-setter from world-renowned Chicago-based manufacturer Schwinn, the aluminum frame is light and strong enough to support riders large and small.

-Shifting through the 7 speeds available is easy and quick with Shimano EZ-Fire shifters, allowing you to quickly adjust to different grades or distances.
+Shifting through the 7 speeds available is easy and quick with Shimano EZ-Fire shifters, allowing you to adjust to different grades or distances quickly.
 A flat-bar configuration makes it attractive to riders who prefer not to deal with drops, and it comes with disc brakes for sure stopping.

-A Hybrid Bike Designed with Maximum Comfort in Mind
+A Hybrid Designed with Maximum Comfort in Mind

 Retrospec, based in Southern California, focuses entirely on urban and beach riding, with hybrids and cruisers being something of a specialty of theirs.